Jay-Bhalala/FtcRobotController/README.md

-This repository contains the code for our First Tech Challenge robot.
+This repository contains the code for my team's First Tech Challenge robot.